naranjito72/naranjito72/README.md

 Then [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) comes.
 I am not the right person to give you a theoretical  of it, better and brighter people around the globe do, but I can show how **you** can start to interact with [it](https://bcnactivarepositorio.github.io/pooMidnight-theRaces/).

+And yes, I do know, at least, what Angular is.
+Prove it Robert!
+Yep, not a bother.
+[Cinemas](https://naranjito72.github.io/hace-un-cine/movies) get all my attention, but we can always improve a [bit](https://bcnactivarepositorio.github.io/ngAgenda/)*

+*To technicians and developers: yep, those are Angular apps, and yes, they've been deployed but not in Firebase.
+So extra point, isn't? :wink:

 ### A word to developers

 >“It’s through mistakes that you actually can grow.
 You have to get bad in order to get good.”
 >(Paula Scher)

-At first I thought:
+My first thought:

 -"*place only the best repositories!*"-

 but then, how would you, dear next boss, know if I am improving?.
 So there it is, all, *The Good, the bad and the Ugly*.
-I now is risky, as is not what people expects to see these days, but is all part of the way.
+I now is risky, as it is not what people expects to see these days, but is all part of the way.
 Alas, in [here](https://github.com/bcnActivaRepositorio) I leave you what I consider a step further in my progression, but feel free to explore all my repositories. if you are a technician, you will understand the code.
-There are defeats and victories, consoles to check and hours of debugs, StackOverflow answers and *my own, my precious* ones, but plenty of :heart: for something, :computer:, in all of them.
+There are defeats and victories, consoles to check and hours of debugs, StackOverflow answers and *my own, my precious* ones, but plenty of :heart: in all of them.

 ### IT Education